pcolby/aws-sdk-qt/test/unit/src/core/aws4_testsuite/README.md

 See http://docs.aws.amazon.com/general/latest/gr/signature-v4-test-suite.html for licensing, etc.

-These files are applied by the AWS SDK for Qt's unit tests only.
+These files are applied by QtAws unit tests only.